Noise Levels in Honey Creek Manor, Milwaukee, WI | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Honey Creek Manor

 Average noise levels for Honey Creek Manor residents, grouped by direction from the center of Honey Creek Manor.
-Western Honey Creek Manor carries the highest population-weighted average; Southern Honey Creek Manor carries the lowest.
-Just 23% of residents in Southern Honey Creek Manor live in blocks above the EPA's 55 dBA threshold, about half the share in Western Honey Creek Manor.
+The highest population-weighted average is in southern Honey Creek Manor; the lowest is in southeastern Honey Creek Manor, where just 27% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Honey Creek Manor